Few-Shot Learning via Embedding Adaptation with Set-to-Set Functions: Additional Experimental Results

 \paragraph{Do the adapted embeddings improve the pre-adapted embeddings?} We report few-shot classification results by using the pre-adapted embeddings of support data (\ie, the embedding before adaptation), against those using adapted embeddings, for constructing classifiers.
 Table~\ref{supp-tab:adapt_ablation} shows that task-specific embeddings after adaptation improves over task-agnostic embeddings in few-shot classifications.

-\paragraph{Can \feat possesses the characteristic of the set function?} We test four set-to-set transformation implementations, namely the \textsc{bilstm}, the \textsc{deepsets}, the \textsc{gcn}, and the Transformer (\feat), w.r.t. two important properties of the set function, \ie, way interpolation and way extrapolation.
+\paragraph{Can \feat possesses the characteristic of the set function?} We test three set-to-set transformation implementations, namely the \textsc{bilstm}, the \textsc{deepsets}, and the Transformer (\feat), w.r.t. two important properties of the set function, \ie, task interpolation and task extrapolation.
 In particular, the few-shot learning model is first trained with 5-shot 20-way tasks.
 Then the learned model is required to evaluate different 5-shot tasks with $N=\{5,10,15,20\}$ (Extrapolation).
 Similarly, for interpolation, the model is trained with 5-shot 20-way tasks in advance and then evaluated on the previous multi-way tasks.
-The classification change results can be found in Figure~\ref{fig:changeN} (a) and (b). \textsc{bilstm} cannot deal with the size change of the set, especially in the task extrapolation.
+The classification change results can be found in Figure~\ref{supp-fig:changeN} (a) and (b). \textsc{bilstm} cannot deal with the size change of the set, especially in the task extrapolation.
 In both cases, {\feat} still gets improvements in all configurations of $N$.

 \paragraph{When to average the same-class embeddings?}When there is more than one instance per class, \ie $M > 1$, we average the instances in the same class and use the class center to make predictions as in Eq.~\ref{supp-eq:center}.
 There are two positions to construct the prototypes in {\feat} --- before the set-to-set transformation (Pre-Avg) and after the set-to-set transformation (Post-Avg).
 In Pre-Avg, we adapt the embeddings of the centers, and a test instance is predicted based on its distance to the nearest adapted center; while in Post-Avg, the instance embeddings are adapted by the set-to-set function first, and the class centers are computed based on the adapted instance embeddings.
 We investigate the two choices in Table~\ref{supp-tab:shot_change}, where we fix the number of ways to 5 ($N=5$) and change the number of shots ($M$) among $\{5,15,30\}$.
 The results demonstrate the Pre-Avg version performs better than the Post-Avg in all cases, which shows a more precise input of the set-to-set function by averaging the instances in the same class leads to better results.
 So we use the Pre-Avg strategy as a default option in our experiments.